 Public Relations» open the printable major» search for more Areas of Study

-Public relations involves the strategic planning, development, execution and evaluation of communication strategies that present an organisation to the public, clients and other stakeholders.
-There are a number of specialisations within this field including: consumer and product public relations, public affairs (lobbying), issues and crisis management, media management and publicity, and internal communications within organisations.
+The Public Relations major within the Bachelor of Communication equips students with the abilities and knowledge to strategically plan, develop, execute and evaluate communication strategies that present an organisation to the public, clients and other stakeholders.
+Specialisations within this field include consumer and product public relations, public affairs (lobbing), issues and crisis management, media management and publicity, and internal communications within organisations.

 Academic advice: view Study Pathways for this major »